tardypad/dotfiles/doc/COLORS.md

 The 8 last colors follow the ANSI meaning as best as possible given the remaining colors available in the scheme.

+*Warning*: Do not forget to update the "theme" script when updating the
+           colors in dark and light themes

 ## Placeholders structure

 The placeholders follow the structure "{color/ID/FORMAT}" where ID is used to